BjornKennethHolmstrom/TiTo/README.md

 - Charts displaying time spent on different projects:
   - Overall time distribution
   - Time spent in selected date ranges
+- Monthly or weekly reports with export to CSV, PDF or markdown
 - Date range selection for detailed data analysis
 - Local data storage using IndexedDB
 - Import/Export functionality for database backup and transfer